JeffMacaluso/JeffMacaluso.github.io/_posts/2018-02-19-AnalyzeThisAI.md

 #### Data Augmentation

 Since our samples vary greatly within class, I wanted to produce additional training samples to help our network further learn and generalize.
 I initially looked into [generative adversarial networks (GANs)](https://en.wikipedia.org/wiki/Generative_adversarial_network) to generate new training samples.
-This works by pitting two networks, a generator to generate the images from random noise and a discriminator to detect the fake images, against each other in order to cause the generator to become good enough at creating fake images that it fools the discriminator:
+This works by pitting two networks, a generator to generate the images from random noise and a discriminator to detect the fake images, against each other in order to cause the generator to become good enough at creating fake images that it can fool the discriminator:

 <img style="width: 650px;" src="https://www.kdnuggets.com/wp-content/uploads/generative-adversarial-network.png">

-This is a very popular concept today, and I agree that it's an interesting and creative concept.
-However, it is also computationally costly, and thus time consuming.
+This is a very popular concept today, and I agree that it's extremely interesting and creative.
+However, it is computationally expensive, and thus time consuming.
+Due to time constraints from working full time and often traveling for work, I had to cut a few corners that had the potential to improve the overall performance.

 Favoring simplicity, I ended up using [data augmentation](http://cs231n.stanford.edu/reports/2017/pdfs/300.pdf), a technique that creates additional training samples by using one or more of the following techniques: